Amazon Freevee: History

 Amazon Freevee was launched as a free, ad-supported video channel by the Amazon-owned online database IMDb in January 2019, under the name IMDb Freedive.
 It became IMDb TV five months later and it was rebranded to Amazon Freevee on April 28, 2022.

 The service was available in the United States, as well as the UK and Germany, through Amazon, IMDb's websites, and all Amazon Fire devices.

 On June 17, 2019, IMDb Freedive announced its rebranding to IMDb TV.
-Signing new deals with Warner Bros., Sony Pictures Entertainment and MGM Studios (which parent company Amazon later acquired on March 17, 2022), the streaming service began offering new content.
+Signing new deals with Warner Bros.
+Pictures, Sony Pictures Entertainment and MGM Studios (which parent company Amazon later acquired on March 17, 2022), the streaming service began offering new content.
 Amazon announced that it would be moving IMDb TV's content team to Amazon Studios on February 20, 2020—with the goal of developing original programming under new IMDb TV co-heads.

 On April 13, 2022, it was announced that the service would be rebranded as Amazon Freevee beginning on April 27.
 It was also announced that it would launch in Germany later that year, and would expand its original programming by 70% in 2022.

 On August 3, 2022, Amazon Freevee was launched in Germany.

 In February 2024, it was reported that Amazon was planning to shut down Freevee in order to focus on Prime Video.
 Although Amazon initially denied the plans, the company later announced in November 2024 that it would discontinue Freevee, and merge its content into a free ad-supported section of the Prime Video platform.
 The Freevee apps were decommissioned on September 3, 2025.